tensorforce/tensorforce/README.rst

    package(default_visibility = ["//visibility:public"])

-Clone TensorForce into the lab directory, then run the TensorForce bazel runner:
+Clone TensorForce into the lab directory, then run the TensorForce bazel runner.
+Note that using any specific configuration file requires changing the Tensorforce BUILD file to tell bazel to include the new file in the build (just change the filenames in the data line).

 ::